-In this tutorial we’ll create a NixOS virtual machine using Vagrant.
-This setup can be useful to setup an environment for learning NixOS.
-NixOS is a Linux distribution which is declaratively configured using a specification written in the Nix expression language describing the desired state of the system.
+In this tutorial, we’ll create a NixOS virtual machine using Vagrant.
+This setup can be helpful to set up an environment for learning NixOS.
+NixOS is a Linux distribution declaratively configured using a specification written in the Nix expression language describing the system’s desired state.
 It supports automatic upgrades and rollbacks.
 If something goes wrong, just revert to the working state.
-NixOS runs on common computers and architectures, and can be used both on laptops or workstations with a desktop environment, or on servers, both x86_64 and ARM64, like on the Raspberry Pi 3.
+NixOS runs on common computers and architectures and can be used both on laptops or workstations with a desktop environment or on servers, both x86_64 and ARM64, like on the Raspberry Pi 4.

 These instructions are different depending on your client OS.

 On macOS, install Homebrew and install Vagrant and Packer:

 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" $ brew install vagrant packer

 Create the NixOS Vagrant Box⌗